Wolkabout/WolkSense-Cpp-/README.md

 ## About

-Example connector, with library source included,  written in C++ for WolkAbout Smart IoT Cloud.
+Example connector, with library source included, written in C++ for WolkSense Sensor Data Cloud.

 Provided source is intended to be compiled and ran on debian-like systems.